-We have granted a 45-day option to the representative of the underwriter to purchase 292,969 shares of common stock and/or warrants to purchase 292,969 shares of common stock to be offered by us solely to cover over-allotments, if any.
-If the underwriters exercise their right to purchase additional shares of common stock and warrants to purchase common stock to cover over-allotments, we estimate that we will receive gross proceeds of \$2,250,000 from the sale of 292,969 shares of common stock and warrants to purchase 292,969 shares of common stock being offered at an assumed public offering price of \$7.67 per share of common stock and \$0.01 per warrant to purchase one share of common stock and net proceeds of \$2,092,500 after deducting \$157,500 for underwriting discounts and commissions.
-The shares of common stock and warrants to purchase shares of common stock issuable upon exercise of the underwriter option are identical to those offered by this prospectus and have been registered under the registration statement of which this prospectus forms a part.
+We have granted a 45-day option to the representative of the underwriter to purchase 292,969 units to be offered by us solely to cover over-allotments, if any.
+If the underwriters exercise their right to purchase additional units to cover over-allotments, we estimate that we will receive gross proceeds of \$2,250,000 from the sale of 292,969 shares of units being offered at an assumed public offering price of \$7.68 per unit and net proceeds of \$2,092,500 after deducting \$157,500 for underwriting discounts and commissions.
+The units issuable upon exercise of the underwriter option are identical to those offered by this prospectus and have been registered under the registration statement of which this prospectus forms a part.

-In connection with this offering, we have also agreed to issue to Aegis Capital Corp., the underwriters' representative, a warrant to purchase up to 4% of the shares of common stock sold (or 78,125 shares based on 1,953,125 shares of common stock).
-If the underwriters' representative exercises this warrant, each share of common stock may be purchased at \$10.56 per share (137.5% of the price of the shares of common stock and warrants sold in this offering), commencing on a date that is one year from the effective date of the registration statement and expiring five years from the effective date of the registration statement.
+In connection with this offering, we have also agreed to issue to Aegis Capital Corp., the underwriters' representative, a warrant to purchase up to 4% of the shares of common stock included in the units sold (or 78,125 shares based on 1,953,125 units).
+If the underwriters' representative exercises this warrant, each share of common stock may be purchased at \$10.56 per share (137.5% of the price of the units sold in this offering), commencing on a date that is one year from the effective date of the registration statement and expiring five years from the effective date of the registration statement.